 The last figure is not as uncommon as you would think.
 Last year alone some 2,999 Americans renounced their citizenship.

 Of course, the NICS check system is not all-inclusive as a person can have multiple denials over multiple years while former denials could later get a ‘proceed’ order if documentation is provided to clear up incorrect information.
-In fact, the NICS program has an entire divison that handles appealing denials.
+In fact, the NICS program has an entire team that handles appealing denials.

 However, figures for the number of denials that are successfully appealed are currently unavailable.